jsstevenson/tabroom_csv_process/README.md

 * West Georgia: no results
 * Southwestern: novice round 4 breaks me for some reason.
 * Indiana: novice prelim results aren't showing up under "results"
-* Gotham Scrikmmage: no speaks
+* Gotham Scrimmage: no speaks
 * Cornell: no speaks
 * MAC: no results (novice) or speaks (open)
 * D6: no speaks